 See~\cite[Lemma~5.5]{LO19} for the proof thereof.

-As seen in \autoref{lemma.ghost-penalty}, the stiffness between the velocity unknown on elements $T\in\ThnSpm\setminus\ThnSp$ and $T'\in\ThnSp$, induced by the stabilising ghost-penalty operator, depends in the inverse distance between $T$ and $T'$ as measured in the number of elements that need to be crossed to reach $T$ from $T'$.
+As seen in \cref{lemma.ghost-penalty}, the stiffness between the velocity unknown on elements $T\in\ThnSpm\setminus\ThnSp$ and $T'\in\ThnSp$, induced by the stabilising ghost penalty operator, depends on the inverse distance between $T$ and $T'$ as measured in the number of elements that need to be crossed to reach $T$ from $T'$.
 This in turn depends on the anisotropy between the spatial and the temporal discretisation, with $K \leqc (1 + \frac{\delta_h}{h})$ and $\delta_h\leqc \dt$.
 In the stability analysis below, we shall require that $\gsu\geqc K$, to compensate the weakening of the stabilisation for larger extension strips.
-As a result, we choose the ghost-penalty stabilisation parameters as
+As a result, we choose the ghost penalty stabilisation parameters as

 See also \cite[section~4.4]{LO19}.